gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - **Mapping Functions**: Use mapping functions for converting between user-friendly values and library-required formats.

 ## Learnings & Insights

+- **Frontend Preparation First**: Implementing the UI components before the actual LLM integration allows for testing with placeholder data and ensures a smooth user experience.
+- **HTMX Advantages for LLM UIs**: HTMX's approach to progressive enhancement is particularly well-suited for LLM applications, as it handles the loading states and asynchronous updates gracefully.
+- **Modular Template Structure**: Using template fragments for interpretation and report display makes the code more maintainable and enables reuse.
+- **Interpretation Options Value**: Giving users control over their interpretation focus (planets, houses, aspects) and tone provides a more personalized experience.
+- **Environment-First Development**: Setting up the configuration infrastructure before implementing the actual API integration makes testing easier and enables quick switching between providers.

+- **LLM Integration Considerations**: Implementing the Report service first gives us structured data that can be more easily passed to LLM APIs for interpretation.
+- **Astrological Interpretation Complexity**: The depth of astrological interpretation requires careful prompt engineering to get meaningful results from LLMs.
+- **User Experience Focus**: LLM interpretation adds significant value to the user experience, making it worth prioritizing ahead of some infrastructure improvements.
+- **Report Generation Efficiency**: Kerykeion's built-in Report class provides an efficient way to generate formatted tabular data that's both human-readable and machine-parseable.
+- **Progress Through Layers**: Our layered approach (from Service to API to UI) continues to be effective for implementing new features.

 - **SVG Conversion Complexity**: Converting SVG to other formats involves handling CSS variables and ensuring consistent rendering across different libraries.
 - **CairoSVG Capabilities**: CairoSVG provides excellent SVG rendering but requires preprocessing of modern CSS features like variables.